primer/css/docs/content/components/select-menu.md

 ## Filter

 If the list is expected to get long, consider adding a `.SelectMenu-filter` input.
 Be sure to also include the `.SelectMenu--hasFilter` modifier class.
-On mobile devices it will add a fixed height and anchor the Select Menu to the top of the screen.
+On mobile devices it will add a fixed height and anchor the select menu to the top of the screen.
 This makes sure the filter input stays at the same position while typing.

 ```html live
 <details class="details-reset details-overlay" open>